StanislavBerezovskii/Mailing-with-Excel-data-challenge/README.md

 myenv\Scripts\activate
 ```

-* Create an .env file in the project root directory, fill it as demonstrated in the example .env file
+* Create an .env file in the project root directory, fill it as demonstrated in the example .env file.
-You will need to create an app password in Google to allow the robiot to access Gmail see more here:
+You will need to create an app password in Google to allow the robot to access Gmail, see more here:
 ```
 https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237
 ```